openshift-kni/baremetal-deploy/install-steps.md

 is an option.
 If not an option, skip this section and move to section Create DHCP reservations using `dnsmasq` (Option 2).

+If deploying an IPv6 environment, the reservations must be created using `DUID` instead of MAC addresses.

 1. Login to the DHCP server via `ssh`
 2. Edit `/etc/dhcp/dhcpd.hosts`